rhowell7/startTLS_go/README.md

 We use 3 main channels for communicating:
-`input_chan` reads in IP addresses from a file, workers take them out `icmp_chan` holds ICMPPacket objects that have already been parsed, and delivers them to their proper worker `output_chan` holds Output objects that contain the JSON-style data we want to know about each completed traceroute: number of hops, if it was censored, and which IP Address is blocking the encryption
+`input_chan` reads in IP addresses from a file, workers take them out `icmp_chan` holds ICMPPacket objects that have already been parsed, and delivers them to their proper worker `output_chan` holds Output objects that contain the JSON-style data we want to know about each completed traceroute: number of hops, if it was censored, and which IP Address is blocking the encryption.

 The program flow goes roughly:
 1. Fill the `input_chan` with IP Addresses